-A process is a program in execution.
-Process is not as same as program code but a lot more than it.
-A process is an 'active' entity as opposed to program which is considered to be a 'passive' entity.
-Attributes held by process include hardware state, memory, CPU etc.
+A process is a program in execution which then forms the basis of all computation.
+The process is not as same as program code but a lot more than it.
+A process is an 'active' entity as opposed to the program which is considered to be a 'passive' entity.
+Attributes held by the process include hardware state, memory, CPU, etc.

 Process memory is divided into four sections for efficient working :

-- The Data section is made up the global and static variables, allocated and initialized prior to executing the main.
+The Data section is made up of the global and static variables, allocated and initialized prior to executing the main.

 Processes in the operating system can be in any of the following states: